 Very recently I was involved in a project which had a registration page to test.
 The registration page had the usual fields such as first name, last name, email address, telephone number etc. The registration page also included a “link” to allow users to add more telephone numbers if they wished.
 Once the link was clicked, you remain on the same page but will be presented with an additional field for a second telephone number.

 Once the registration page was thoroughly tested by the development team, the UAT reported a “bug”.
 This was that, instead of left clicking on the link to add an additional field, if you right click on the link and select open in new tab, you are presented with the login page.
 However, the users should not be able to see this login page.

 Then, there was a whole debate within the development team whether this is a bug or a feature request or an enhancement.
 After all, there were no acceptance criteria for it.
 Consequently, I, as the QA in the development team, had to look at the situation from all sides.
 One could argue that, yes, because there were no concrete acceptance criteria for how the right click on the link should function, then this is not a bug.
 But the reality is that the person writing the user story cannot be thinking of all the gazillion ways a user might interact with the system!
 One could also argue that that is a bug and has an undesired behaviour.

-My conclusion on this was that this particular issue was neither a bug nor a missed functionality.
-It was a side-effect of an implementation.
 You really should look at each individual “issue” and the side-effect(s) on its own merits, and that merit must be based on risk.

 Taking a risk-based approach to the reported issues, one could assess what is the likelihood of a user using the system in unexpected ways, and the impact of that misbehaviour, e.g. by right-clicking on the link, are they able to access the my-account page bypassing the login screen.